This post on new tourist fees and visa changes was updated in 2025.

 A More Expensive Brazilian Visa

 This is an especially tough pill to swallow if you just want to cross the border to see Iguazu Falls from the Brazil side and not just from visa-free Argentina.
-The government has pushed back implementation of this fee several times, but as I write this it is scheduled to go live on April 10, 2024.

 A Tourist Tax in Bali